peteroupc/peteroupc.github.io/exporand.md

 The algorithm **SampleGeometricBag** is a Bernoulli factory algorithm.
 For base 2, the algorithm is described as follows (see (Flajolet et al., 2010)<sup>[**(7)**](#Note7)</sup>):

 1. Let N be a geometric(1/2) random number.
 In this document, a geometric(_p_) random number is the number of failures before the first success, where a success occurs with probability _p_.
 For example, flip fair coins until tails is flipped, then let N be the number of heads flipped this way.
 2. If the item at position N in the geometric bag (positions start at 0) is not set to a digit (e.g., 0 or 1 for base 2), set the item at that position to a digit chosen uniformly at random (e.g., either 0 or 1 for base 2), increasing the geometric bag's capacity as necessary.
-Return the item at that position (whether the item there was just set to a digit or not).
 (As a result of this step, there may be "gaps" in the geometric bag where no digit was sampled yet.)
+3. Return the item at position N.

 For another base (radix), such as 10 for decimal, this can be implemented as **RandLess**, with **a** being an empty partially-sampled uniform random number and **b** being the geometric bag.
 (Digit _i_ of **a** or **b** is sampled by choosing one uniformly at random and setting the item at position _i_ to that digit; positions start at 0.)
 Return 1 if the algorithm returns `true`, or 0 otherwise.